mamcx/tree-flat/README.md

 ## Show your support

-Give a ⭐️ if you like this project! or to help make my projects a reality consider donate or sponsor with a subscription in [https://www.buymeacoffee.com/mamcx](https://www.buymeacoffee.com/mamcx).
+Give a ⭐️ if you like this project! or wanna help make my projects a reality consider donating or sponsoring my work with a subscription in [https://www.buymeacoffee.com/mamcx](https://www.buymeacoffee.com/mamcx).

 ## 📝 License